-A step action does not always have to run to completion before the next step starts.
-Each step has an End Event that defines the point at which subsequent steps are allowed to start running.
-After the interactive recording, each End Event is set to Automatic: Not Yet Set.
+TruClient scripts are asynchronous, which means that a step action does not always have to run to completion before the next step starts.
+Each step has an end event that defines the point at which subsequent steps are allowed to start running.
+After recording, the end events are not yet defined, and the End Event field for each step is set to Automatic: Not Yet Set.

 Automatic: Not Yet Set.
 The automatic end event has not yet been determined.